-- 1.1 Hardipave is a grouted macadam surface course, consisting of a proprietary 0/14 open-graded asphalt receiving course (incorporating a paving grade bitumen to BS EN 12591 : 2000 and aggregates to BS EN 13043 : 2002), and a proprietary cementitious grout. - 1.2 The grout comprises Portland cement, fine mineral aggregate and water.
-Optional plasticising and anti-foaming agents, rapid-curing additives and coloured pigments may also be included. - 1.3 The system is used in conjunction with a bitumen emulsion tack coat conforming to BS EN 13808 : 2005 to seal and enhance adhesion to the substrate.
+- 1.1 Hardipave is a grouted macadam surface course, consisting of a proprietary 0/14 open-graded asphalt receiving course (incorporating a paving grade bitumen to BS EN 12591 : 2009 and aggregates to BS EN 13043 :2013), and a proprietary cementitious grout. - 1.2 The grout comprises Portland cement, polymer, fine mineral aggregate and water.
+Optional plasticising and antifoaming agents, rapid-curing additives and coloured pigments may also be included. - 1.3 The system is used in conjunction with a bitumen emulsion tack coat or bond coat conforming to BS EN 13808 : 2013, to seal and enhance adhesion to the substrate.